nsambuco/nsambuco.github.io/_pages/cv.md

 Academic Positions
 ======
+2026/04 – current – Assistant Professor (Tenure-Track, RTT)
+Department of Translational Biomedicine and Neuroscience (DiBraiN), University of Bari Aldo Moro, Italy

-2023 – present – Assistant Professor (fixed-term, RTD‑A)
+2023/02 – 2026/02 – Assistant Professor (fixed-term, RTD‑A)
 Department of Translational Biomedicine and Neuroscience (DiBraiN), University of Bari Aldo Moro, Italy
 Project: MNESYS – Multiscale integrated approach to the study of the nervous system in health and disease (Spoke 5: Mood and Psychosis).